CCurl/c4a/Editor.md

 ### INSERT mode

 In INSERT mode, all printable characters are inserted into the line.

-Carriage-Return inserts a new line.
+- [Enter] inserts a new line.
+- [Backspace] moves left and deletes that character.

 ### REPLACE mode

 In REPLACE mode, all printable characters are placed into the line.

-Carriage-Return moves to the beginning of the next line.
+- [Enter] moves to the beginning of the next line.
+- [Backspace] moves left and does not delete that character.

 ### COMMAND mode